 This letter is directed only to the taxpayer who requested it.
 Section 6110(k)(3) of the Code provides that it may not be used or cited as precedent.

-If you wish to inquire about this ruling, please contact .
-I.D.
-1..., Please address all correspondence to SE:T:EP:RA:T3.
+If you wish to inquire about this ruling, please contact I.D. # at Please address all correspondence to SE:T:EP:RA:T3.

 Sincerely yours,